cRonFer/bioDivRecordsAnalyses/README.md

 # bioDivRecordsAnalyses
-R Scripts to perform all the analysis of 'X' paper
+This repository contains R Scripts to perform all the analysis of 'X' paper.
+It also includes the shapefiles and data used.